openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 Coordination will typically be over asynchronous channels.

-From time-to-time, a task force may be required to complete certain project-wide responsibilities like developing repository standards, as well as tools for measuring compliance to those standards.
+From time to time, a task force may be required to complete certain project-wide responsibilities like developing repository standards, as well as tools for measuring compliance with those standards.

 Becoming a Maintainer
 =====================